-Title is the name and description of the website that is interpreted by the browser as title of the page, it is not really a part of the page itself.
+The title is the name and description of the website that is interpreted by the browser as a title of the page, it is not really a part of the page itself.
 The Title is crucially important since most Search Engines use it to index your page.
-Make sure you use the right key words in the title!
+Make sure you use the right keywords in the title!

 URL address on the printed page

-Allows your users to record and distribute and print a unique URL page off your website.
+Allows your users to record and distribute and print a unique URL page on your website.
 This way your user will always know where the printout came from.

 Black and white photographs